TARKOW featuring D,R,ON

 This Area Composing is a journey inside the cosmos of the Armenian artist Vazgen Pahlavuni-Tadevosyan.
 On a macroscopic camera tour through Vazo’s studio in a convent in southern France, detailed shots were taken which unite into a Liquid Image.
 The extremely slow images merging into one another remind us of the surrealist imagery of Andrei Tarkowski.
 A soundscape of indefinable sounds from the sound sculpture D,R,ON arouses the most diverse moods and associations.

-The premiere of TARKOW will take place on July 31 and August 12, 2022 as part of the Filmgarten Berlin.
+The premiere of TARKOW took place on July 31 and August 12, 2022 as part of the Filmgarten Berlin.

 The sound source: D,R,ON

 - wood and metal with contact microphone and electronic sound pickup

 - width/ height/ depth: 500 cm/ 73 cm/ 87 cm

 Since their student days, Ron and Peter have been creating each other challenging sculptures as birthday presents.
 Actually, they only wanted to give each other small objects, because the space to put them up is slowly becoming rare.
 Nevertheless, Peter built the largest sculpture for Ron so far in 2021.

 The entire sound comes from a single sound source: D,R,ON.
 The sound sculpture is an amplified instrument.
 Percussive, dark sounds can be produced via a contact microphone on the wooden body.
 An electronic sound pick-up amplifies the four-metre-long metal rods, which can be used to create singing string and scratching noises as well as floating gongs.
 Direct touching of the contact microphone produces very close-sounding, harsh, indefinable noises – from barely perceptible atmospheric crackling to infernal machine roar.